fogg-lab/transcriptomic-data-integrator/README.md

 ## Known limitations

-- The function `tdq.geo.map_probes_to_genes` is not guaranteed to work on all microarray platform technologies.
+- The function `tdi.geo.map_probes_to_genes` is not guaranteed to work on all microarray platform technologies.
 This is due to differences in how the probe set annotation table is organized between different platform technologies.
-- Other GEO query functions, such as `tdq.geo.get_geo_clinical_characteristics`, can fail if the metadata for the study on GEO is not organized according to how this package expects.
+- Other GEO query functions, such as `tdi.geo.get_geo_clinical_characteristics`, can fail if the metadata for the study on GEO is not organized according to how this package expects.

 If you encounter any problems using the package, please [submit an issue](https://github.com/fogg-lab/transcriptomic-data-integrator/issues/new) to report it.